jessemiller/HamlPy/readme.md

 ## Usage

+### Option 1: Template loader

+The template loader was originally written by [Chris Hartjes](https://github.com/chartjes) under the name 'djaml'.
+This project has now been merged into the HamlPy codebase.

+Add the HamlPy template loaders to the Django template loaders:

+    TEMPLATE_LOADERS = (
+	    'hamlpy.template.loaders.HamlPyFilesystemLoader',
+	    'hamlpy.template.loaders.HamlPyAppDirectoriesLoader',
+        ...
+    )

+If you don't put the HamlPy template loader first, then the standard Django template loaders will try to process it first.
+Make sure your templates have a `.haml` or `.hamlpy` extension, and put them wherever you've told Django to expect to find templates (TEMPLATE_DIRS).

+#### Template caching

+For caching, just add `django.template.loaders.cached.Loader` to your TEMPLATE_LOADERS:

+	TEMPLATE_LOADERS = (
+	    ('django.template.loaders.cached.Loader', (
+		    'hamlpy.template.loaders.HamlPyFilesystemLoader',
+		    'hamlpy.template.loaders.HamlPyAppDirectoriesLoader',
+		    ...
+	    )),
+	)

+### Option 2: Watcher

+HamlPy can also be used as a stand-alone program.
+There is a script which will watch for changed hamlpy extensions and regenerate the html as they are edited:

+	hamlpy-watcher <watch-folder> [destination_folder]

-To simply output the conversion to your console:
+Or to simply convert a file and output the result to your console:

 	hamlpy inputFile.haml

-Or you can have it dump right into a file:
+Or you can have it dump to a file:

 	hamlpy inputFile.haml outputFile.html

-There is also a script which will watch for changed hamlpy extensions and regenerate the html as they are edited:

-	hamlpy-watcher <watch-folder> [destination_folder]
+For HamlPy developers, the `-d` switch can be used with `hamlpy` to debug the internal tree structure.

 ## Reference